Gumbo Recipe | New Orleans, LA

 - Add onion, garlic, bell pepper, and celery to your roux.
 Coat the vegetables and cook for 8 minutes, stirring often.

-- Add chicken and sausage back to the pot along with Creole seasoning, chicken bouillon, paprika and a bay leaf.
+- Add chicken, sausage and shrimp back to the pot along with Creole seasoning, chicken bouillon, paprika and a bay leaf.
 Let it cook for 5 minutes.
 Stir in tomatoes and chicken stock.
 Bring to a boil and then reduce to a simmer, uncovered for 45 minutes.